-2.1.4 Voting Privileges at Meetings of the General Faculty 11 2.1.5 General Procedures for Meetings of the General Faculty 11 2.1.6 Meeting Rules 11 2.1.7 Committee of the Whole 12 2.1.8 Quorum 12 of the Faculty in University Governance 2.2.1 Authority and Responsibility of the Faculty 12 Final Authority of Faculty Action Constraints on Faculty Action Action by the President in Areas of Authority Delegated to the Faculty University Faculty Council (UFC) Purpose of the (UFC) UFC Duties 2.3.3 UFC Authority 14 2.3.4 Membership and Organization of the UFC 14 UFC Officers 2.3.6 UFC Meetings 15 2.4 Univ ersity Faculty Committees 16 Organization of Standing and Other Committees Authority of Standing and Other Committees 2.4.3 Meetings of Standing and Other Committees 17 University Ad Hoc Committees 2.4.5 Administrative Advisory Committees 19 2.5 Orga nization of University Standing Committees 20 Appointment of Members to Standing Committees 2.5.2 Election of Members to Standing Committees 20 2.5.3 Temporary Replacements for Members of Standing Committees 21 bership and Duties of University Standing Committees University Academic Affairs Committee 2.6.2 University Curriculum Committee 22 2.6.3 University Faculty Affairs Committee 23 2.6.4 University Faculty Appeals and Grievance Committee 23 2.6.5 University Faculty Organization Committee 24 2.6.6 University General Education Committee 25 2.6.7 University Sabbaticals, Fellowships, and Faculty Awards Committee 25 Ity and Advisory Committees 2.7.1 General Duties of Faculty Advisory Committees 26 2.7.2 Appointments to Faculty Advisory Committees 26 2.7.3 Membership Terms on Faculty Advisory Committees 26 2.7.4 Chairs of University Faculty Advisory Committees 26 2.7.5 Interruptions in Terms of Service 26 2.7.6 University Faculty Advisory Committees and Faculty Service 27 bership and Duties of Faculty Advisory Committees 2.8.1 Budget Advisory Committee 27 Distance and Blended Learning First Year Seminar Committee
+2.1.4 Voting Privileges at Meetings of the General Faculty 11 2.1.5 General Procedures for Meetings of the General Faculty 11 2.1.6 Meeting Rules 11 2.1.7 Committee of the Whole 12 2.1.8 Quorum 12 2.2 Role of the Faculty in University Governance 12 2.2.1 Authority and Responsibility of the Faculty 12 2.2.2 Final Authority of Faculty Action 2.2.3 Constraints on Faculty Action 13 2.2.4 Action by the President in Areas of Authority Delegated to the Faculty 13 2.3 The University Faculty Council (UFC) 13 2.3.1 Purpose of the (UFC) 2.3.2 UFC Duties 13 2.3.3 UFC Authority 14 2.3.4 Membership and Organization of the UFC 14 2.3.5 UFC Officers 2.3.6 UFC Meetings 16 2.4 University Faculty Committees 2.4.1 Organization of Standing and Other Committees 16 2.4.2 Authority of Standing and Other Committees 2.4.3 Meetings of Standing and Other Committees 2.4.4 University Ad Hoc Committees 2.4.5 Administrative Advisory Committees 19 2.5 Organization of University Standing Committees 20 2.5.1 Appointment of Members to Standing Committees 2.5.2 Election of Members to Standing Committees 2.5.3 Temporary Replacements for Members of Standing Committees 2.6 Membership and Duties of University Standing Committees 2.6.1 University Academic Affairs Committee 2.6.2 University Curriculum Committee 22 2.6.3 University Faculty Affairs Committee 2.6.4 University Faculty Appeals and Grievance Committee 23 2.6.5 University Faculty Organization Committee 24 2.6.6 University General Education Committee 2.6.7 University Sabbaticals, Fellowships, and Faculty Awards Committee 26 2.7 Faculty and Advisory Committees.
+2.7.1 General Duties of Faculty Advisory Committees 26 2.7.2 Appointments to Faculty Advisory Committees 26 2.7.3 Membership Terms on Faculty Advisory Committees 26 2.7.4 Chairs of University Faculty Advisory Committees 2.7.5 Interruptions in Terms of Service 2.7.6 University Faculty Advisory Committees and Faculty Service 27 2.8 Membership and Duties of Faculty Advisory Committees.
+2.8.1 Budget Advisory Committee 2.8.2 Distance and Blended Learning 2.8.3 First Year Seminar Committee